 Two short films were created as part of the Check Your Prejudice campaign:

-Our 2020 campaign, which launched over the August Bank Holiday weekend resulted in an online media reach of 392m; over 20 pieces of coverage including, The Voice, The Guardian & Campaign; national TV coverage that led to an estimated 454k views; 3.51k social shared and the work was named as Campaign’s Pick of The Week and no.6 in their Top 10 Press ads of 2020.
+Our 2020 campaign which was launched over the August Bank Holiday weekend resulted in an online media reach of 500m; over 50 pieces of coverage including The Voice newspaper, The Guardian & Campaign; national TV coverage that led to an estimated 454k views; 5k social shares and the work was named as Campaign’s Pick of The Week and no.6 in their Top 10 Press ads of 2020.

 To get in touch email: firstname.lastname@example.org